 The tracks can be walked or biked from either direction and when combined with a jet boat ride on the Whanganui River create a unique tramping or biking and boating circuit.

-The track follows old road lines with good gradient, which makes for relatively easy walking or biking.
+The track follows old road lines with good gradient.
 Approximate walking times for the track are:

 These allow for leisurely walking.
 Biking times are approximately half the stated walking time, times are roughly the same if done in reverse.

 Time: 2 hr walking, 1 hr cycling

 Distance: 5.5 km